citusdata/citus_docs/develop/api_metadata.rst

    query                  | SELECT count(*) FROM users_table;
    backend_type           | client backend

-This query requires specific queries on shards to collect information.
-We can see the constituent queries in ``citus_worker_stat_activity``:
+This query requires information from all shards.
+Some of the information is in shard ``users_table_102038`` which happens to be stored in localhost:9700.
+We can see a query accessing the shard by looking at the ``citus_worker_stat_activity`` view:

 .. code-block:: postgres